jmmaxwell/IDA/init results.md

 Initial Result with IMPLAN data
 ========================================================

-Here are a few functions for working with the IMPLAN data, as well as some simple results.
-These are now automated to the point that any further use of them takes only a matter of seconds.I'm not sure what the units are for this (I think millions of dollars).
+Here are a few functions for working with the IM data, as well as some simple results.
+These are now automated to the point that any further use of them takes only a matter of seconds.
+Units in millions of dollars.

 ```r